 With the right planning and market conditions, there could be enough invested in your policy to continue paying the premiums so that your child doesn’t have to worry about paying them.
 Beyond that, your child can even use the money in the investment portion of the policy to help pay for his or her educational costs.
 One thing to keep in mind is that growth isn’t necessarily guaranteed since it’s based on the performance of your particular investments.

-Universal life insurance can also be a tax-smart way to save and invest for your own future.
+Universal life and whole life insurance can also be a tax-smart way to save and invest for your own future.
 As needed throughout your lifetime, you can use the cash/accumulation value you’ve built up within your policy as a financial safety net in case you ever need the funds or to supplement your income in retirement.

 You can also use it to cross things off your bucket list.
 Whether you want to go on a luxurious trip to celebrate your retirement or start the business you’ve always dreamed of owning, the cash value from your policy could help.